EIDe8dgb/intro-to-react/projectSummaries/projectSummarySecondReactApp.md

 </html>
 ```

 9. Create 2 new buttons to be rendered by `Counter` component.
 One button increments the `number` value held in state, while the second button decrements the value.
-Add the event handler `onClick` as attribute to each button, which takes an `increment` and `decrement` function as argument.
+Add the event listener `onClick` as an attribute to each button, which takes an `increment` and `decrement` function as its value.
 Remember with JSX the arguments are enclosed by curly braces rather than quotation marks.
-Also remember the functions need to be manually bound using the `bind()` method; otherwise when passed to the functions the keyword `this` will be undefined:
+Also remember the functions need to be manually bound using the `bind()` method since we're not using arrow expressions in this example; otherwise when passed to the functions the keyword `this` will be undefined:
 ```html
 <!DOCTYPE html>
 <html>